rakhasulung1-hue/my-boring-project/README.md

   - type ex, exit, q, quit (for exit callculator mode) -type ex, exit, q, quit (for exit the program)

-WARNING!!, you can only download this file if you boring or stupid cz this program is only have Callculator feature, nothing special!!
+WARNING!!, you can only download this file if you boring or stupid cz this program is only have Callculator feature, nothing special!!.

+oh yeah, im sory for the language you dont understand cz this program is using 50% engglish and 50% Indonesian Language, but if you wannt to edit this file there is nothing that prohibits editing this file